sikvelsigma/ANSYS-WB-Batch-Script/README.md

 # ANSYS WB Batch Script
 This is a collection of python scripts I made to make my life easier when dealing with ANSYS Workbench Batch mode.
+I requres no additional python packeges whatsoever.
 Right now there are 4 modules:

 1. *WBInterface.py*
 2. *Logger.py*